-Just a few short, awful years ago in 2017 when Donald Trump was busy ensuring his place as the most anti-environmental president in history, things were a little more black and white.
+Just a few short years ago in 2017 when Donald Trump was busy ensuring his place as the most anti-environmental president in history, things were a little more black and white.
 Trump had ordered his Interior Department to appease resource extractors and the Bundy family fringe of the GOP by ordering a review of the status of 27 National Monuments established in the U.S. since the Clinton administration in 1996.
-It was clear from his rationale for the monuments “review,” it was clear the president had no idea how government works, or how National Parks, National Monuments, or Wilderness areas are established.
-With Trump, nothing is sacred.
+It was clear from his rationale the president had no idea how government works, or how National Parks, National Monuments, or Wilderness areas are established.
+With Trump, ignorance is power and nothing is sacred.

-Most National Monuments are the result of lengthy preservation campaigns by individuals and citizens groups, and are managed for varying levels of conservation by the National Park Service (NPS), U.S. Forest Service (USFS), or Bureau of Land Management (BLM) once they are established.
+Most National Monuments are the result of lengthy preservation campaigns by individuals and citizens groups, and are managed for varying levels of conservation by the National Park Service (NPS), U.S. Forest Service (USFS), or Bureau of Land Management (BLM).
 Generally the agency already managing the area is charged with management of the monument once it’s established.
-While an Act of Congress can establish a National Monument in the same manner as a National Park, the Antiquities Act, signed into law 115 years ago this week in 1906 by President Theodore Roosevelt, gives the president the ability to immediately designate an area of federal land as a National Monument with the stroke of a pen.
+While an Act of Congress can establish a National Monument in the same manner as a National Park, the Antiquities Act, signed into law 117 years ago this week in 1906 by President Theodore Roosevelt, gives the president the ability to immediately designate an area of federal land as a National Monument with the stroke of a pen.

 One of the most powerful pieces of policy-making available to the President of the United States, the Antiquities Act enables the president to preserve any area of federal land that may be subject to an imminent ecological threat.
 Similarly, the Antiquities Act gives the president the power to designate an area of importance as a National Monument if Congress is moving too slowly to preserve it with National Park or Wilderness legislation – or if Congress shows little interest in advancing a conservation option at all.

-Among the dozens of iconic locales that President Roosevelt used the Antiquities Act to preserve, none is more famous than the Grand Canyon – as much a symbol of the American west as the bald eagle.
-Roosevelt established the Grand Canyon as a National Monument in 1908, and it became a National Park by an Act of Congress 11 years later in 1919.
-In the catalogue of great American places, special locales, and preserved ecosystems, the Grand Canyon is as much a symbol of the American west as the bison or bald eagle.
+Among the dozens of iconic locales that President Roosevelt used the Antiquities Act to preserve, none is more famous than the Grand Canyon, established as a National Monument in 1908.
+It became a National Park by an Act of Congress 11 years later in 1919.
+In the catalogue of great American places, special locales and preserved ecosystems, the Grand Canyon is as much a symbol of the American west as the bison or bald eagle.

 Two of California’s most iconic and frequently visited National Parks, Death Valley and Joshua Tree, were established as National Monuments by President Franklin Roosevelt in 1933 and 1936, respectively.
-Both became National Parks in 1994 with the passage of the California Desert Protection Act, which also established Mojave National Preserve.
+Both became National Parks in 1994 with the passage of the California Desert Protection Act, which also established Mojave National Preserve in San Bernardino County.

-The issue of the Antiquities Act, and the sanctity of American conservation generally, hit a flash point in April 2017 when Trump made the unprecedented move of ordering the Interior Department to devise a plan to shrink the boundaries of the just-established Bear Ears National Monument in Utah by over two-thirds.
-The area had just been declared a National Monument by President Obama the previous December, one of several large-scale uses of the Antiquities Act during his final months in office.
+The issue of the Antiquities Act, and the sanctity of American conservation, hit a flash point in 2017 when Trump made the unprecedented move of ordering the Interior Department to devise a plan to shrink the boundaries of the just-established Bears Ears National Monument in Utah by over two-thirds.
+The area had been established as a National Monument by President Obama the previous December, one of several large-scale uses of the Antiquities Act during his final months in office.

-Located along the border of Canyonlands National Park and Glen Canyon National Recreation Area, Bear Ears also surrounds Natural Bridges National Monument, and had already been the subject of a lengthy, grassroots effort to protect its habitat and ecosystems, along with areas within the monument sacred to Indigenous communities, including the Navajo, Hopi, Ute, Uintah, Ouray, and Pueblo.
+Located along the border of Canyonlands National Park and Glen Canyon National Recreation Area, Bears Ears also surrounds Natural Bridges National Monument, and had been the subject of a lengthy, grassroots effort to preserve its habitat and ecosystems, along with areas within the monument sacred to Navajo, Hopi, Ute, Uintah, Ouray and Pueblo communities.
 Private property holdings in the monument had not been affected by the designation.

-Nevertheless, Trump referred to Bear Ears as a “land grab,” parroting absurd charges long made by anti-conservation extremists.
-Since 1848, when much of what is today Utah was leveraged from Mexico (along with half its overall territory) as part of the Treaty of Guadalupe Hidalgo, Bears Ears has been managed in some form by the federal government.
+Nevertheless, Trump referred to Bears Ears as a “land grab,” parroting charges long made by anti-conservation and Sagebrush Rebellion extremists.
+Since 1848, when much of what is today Utah was leveraged from Mexico (along with half its overall territory) as part of the Treaty of Guadalupe Hidalgo, Bears Ears has been managed in some form or another by the federal government.
 As a National Monument, the area was to be appropriately managed for conservation of native habitats – not resource extraction.

-Declaring Bear Ears to be a land grab implied the area was either sitting around with no owner or managing agency, or had been “seized” from private property holders as part of the National Monument designation.
-Both scenarios are not only false, but ridiculous.
-The only “land grab” that occurred at Bears Ears was when the United States demanded the region as spoils of war from Mexico, and in 1864 when the native Navajos of the Four Corners region were forced to leave their lands in a campaign of deportation and ethnic cleansing by the federal government – that was actual, not imagined, tyranny.
+Declaring Bears Ears to be a land grab implied the area had been without any kind of ownership or managing agency, or that it had been “seized” from private property holders as part of the National Monument designation.
+Both scenarios are not only false, but dangerous.
+The only “land grab” that occurred at Bears Ears was when the United States demanded the region as spoils of war from Mexico, and in 1864 when Navajo communities of the Four Corners region were forced to leave their lands in a campaign of deportation and ethnic cleansing by the federal government in an example of actual – not imagined – tyranny.

-Those who make the modern land grab charge, as Trump and the modern GOP do, simply intend to incite fools like Ammon Bundy, who carried out an armed seizure of the Malheur National Wildlife Refuge in Oregon in early 2016.
-Citing the “tyranny” of federal land control, the Bundy family and its followers were apparently unaware that the Malheur had been a National Wildlife Refuge since it was established way back in 1908 by – you guessed it, President Theodore Roosevelt.
-The refuge also serves as a center of jobs and economic activity.
-Some tyranny.
+Those who make the land grab charge, as Trump and the modern GOP do, intend to incite entitled fools like Ammon Bundy, who carried out an armed seizure of the Malheur National Wildlife Refuge with his supporters in Oregon in 2016.
+Citing the “tyranny” of federal land control, the Bundy family and its followers were apparently unaware the Malheur had been a National Wildlife Refuge since it was established in 1908 by, no surprise, Theodore Roosevelt.
+The refuge also serves as a center of jobs and economic activity for the region – some tyranny.

-In fact, both Organ Pipe Cactus National Monument and the San Bernardino National Wildlife Refuge in Arizona had the sanctity of their boundaries trampled on by the Trump administration’s application of federal eminent domain laws in order to build his pointless, racist Border Wall.
-The only thing that changes with a National Monument designation is management of the area, and the understanding the monument will be managed for long-term conservation, not short-term gain.
+While Organ Pipe Cactus National Monument in Arizona had the sanctity of its boundaries and conservation mission cruelly trampled on by the Trump administration’s application of federal eminent domain to build the Border Wall, the only thing that changes with a National Monument designation is management of the area, and the understanding that it will be managed for long-term conservation, not short-term gain.

-Monuments are managed for all Americans to enjoy and revel in, not for a few to profit from at the expense of habitat and our environment.
-Monuments, parks, and Wilderness also serve as economic engines for nearby communities, and offer Americans room to roam, hike, camp, explore, and decompress.
+National Monuments are managed for all Americans to enjoy and revel in, not for a few to profit from at the expense of habitat and our environment.
+National Monuments, National Parks, and designated Wilderness also serve as economic engines for nearby communities, and offer Americans room to roam, hike, camp, explore, and decompress.
 They are not placeholders, and until the Trump administration horror show came along their integrity and sanctity had always been recognized from one administration to the next.

-The future of representative democracy in our nation remains uncertain following the January 6th insurrection (another first for the Trump administration).
-There is no guarantee Democrats will prevail nationally in 2022 or 2024, meaning our elections have come down to a choice between those who believe in expansive, representative democracy, and an authoritarian right-wing party enabled by a morally bankrupt Supreme Court committed to undoing the American social contract by making it more difficult for citizens to vote – and by installing “officials” intent on making that seditious goal a reality.
+The future of representative democracy in our nation remains dangerously uncertain following the Jan.
+6th insurrection.
+Our presidential elections have come down to a choice between those who believe in some version of representative democracy, and an authoritarian right-wing party enabled by a morally bankrupt Supreme Court committed to undoing the American social contract, making it more difficult for citizens to vote, and installing more “officials” at the state level intent on making that seditious goal a reality.

-This is a dilemma our nation has never faced, not even during the Civil War, and it puts the future of American conservation, the preservation of our special places, and the use of such effective executive tools as the Antiquities Act in jeopardy as well.
-It’s up to us to elect candidates who not only pledge to serve as guardians of the great corners of our nation in the manner of Theodore Roosevelt, but who make conserving our environmental heritage and the regulatory tools needed to guarantee it a key, critical priority.
+The preservation of our special places, and the use of such effective executive tools as the Antiquities Act, is in jeopardy.
+We must elect candidates who not only pledge to serve as guardians of the great corners of our nation in the manner of Theodore Roosevelt, but who make conserving our environmental heritage and the regulatory tools needed to guarantee it a key priority.